qiskit-community/qiskit-metal/README.md

 ```

-The **Qiskit Metal** codebase is organized into several key modules, each with a distinct role in enabling the design, analysis, and visualization of quantum circuits.
-Below is an overview of the primary components and their interactions:

 ### Core
 The **Core** module serves as the backbone of Qiskit Metal, housing essential elements for design and component creation:
 - **QLibrary Components**: Predefined library of quantum circuit elements, such as qubits and resonators, that can be used in designs.